 Based on a true story about a man named Christopher Gardner.
-Gardner has invested heavily in a device known as a "Bone Density scanner".
-He feels like he has made these devices.
-However, they do not sell as they are marginally better than the current technology at a much higher price.
-As Gardner tries to figure out how to sell them, his wife leaves him, he loses his house, his bank account, and credit cards.
-Forced to live out in the streets with his son, Gardner is now desperate to find a steady job; he takes on a job as a stockbroker, but before he can receive pay, he needs to go through 6 months of training, and to sell his devices.Written by
+Gardner has invested heavily in a device known as a "bone density scanner".
+He feels like he has it made selling these devices.
+However, they do not sell well as they are marginally better than x-ray at a much higher price.
+As Gardner works to make ends meet, his wife leaves him and he loses his apartment.
+Forced to live out in the streets with his son, Gardner continues to sell bone density scanners while concurrently taking on an unpaid internship as a stockbroker, with slim chances for advancement to a paid position.
+Before he can receive pay, he needs to outshine the competition through 6 months of training, and to sell his devices to stay afloat.Written by

-Throughout the film, period advertisements for Pacific Southwest Airlines (PSA) can be seen in numerous places (Taxis, Busses, BART stations).
-PSA was a very popular low-fare airline in California during the period that this film is set in.
+Throughout the film, period advertisements for Pacific Southwest Airlines can be seen in numerous places (taxis, buses, BART stations).
+PSA was a very popular low-fare airline in California during the period in which this film is set.
 See more »

 173 of 227 people found this review helpful.